 5G is the name given to the next-gen phone service, following on from 4G.
 It doesn't replace 4G or even 3G, the new service is an addition to 4G, offering faster connection speeds and lower latency for those with compatible handsets.

-In the short term it will enable instant access to things like video and music, letting you download TV episodes or movies in seconds, better lag-free gaming and less time waiting for things to happen.
-In the future it will allow enhanced AR services, wider connectivity of things like cars and unlock services we're yet to think of.
+In the short term, it's enabling instant access to things like video and music, letting you download TV episodes or movies in seconds, better lag-free gaming and less time waiting for things to happen.
+In the future, it will allow enhanced AR services, wider connectivity of things like cars and unlock services we're yet to think of.

 How fast is EE 5G?

-Quoting speeds can be a risky business, because there are so many variables across the network, locations and devices.
-Qualcomm says that its X50 modem (in most handsets at launch) can support up to 5Gbps.
-It's expected that networks might see peak rates around 1Gbps, while more realistic expectations are around 100-300Mbps.
-That's faster than most home broadband services will offer.
+Quoting speeds can be a risky business because there are so many variables across the network, locations and devices.
+UK networks can see peak rates around 1Gbps, but more realistic expectations are around 100-300Mbps.
+That's faster than most home broadband services offer.

 In our first taste of EE 5G, we saw 460Mbps on a OnePlus 7 Pro 5G.
 Comparing that to a 4G handset tested at the same time, it was 10x faster.
 But 5G isn't just about pure speed, it's about building a more efficient network - so when you experience slower speeds on 5G it's likely that your 4G phone would be even slower.

-You can find out all about the deals on offer on EE's website.
+You can find out all about the EE 5G deals on offer on EE's website.